TangibleInc/loops-and-logic-docs/docs/getting-started/01 - index.md

 ---
 id: welcome
-title: Two-minute quick-start guide to Loops & Logic
+title: Quick-start guide to Loops & Logic
 description: Get up and running quickly with L&L using these example templates
 tags:
   - Introduction